daidensacha/mp3-garden-journal/README.md

 	- As a hobby gardener I want to set up reminders for yearly maintenance tasks (like pruning, pest control etc.)
 	- As a hobby gardener, I'm interested in recording the time of year when plants flower
 	- As a hobby gardener, I would like to add my plants to a list of plants, containing information relevant to that plant.
-	- As a hobby gardener, I would like to be able to add images of the plants.
 	- As a hobby gardener, I want to edit plants and event when information so I can improve the records over time.

 2. **As a vegetable gardener:**